In this article:

 Why should I implement Goals?

 The key benefit of the OKR approach is to ensure staff are contributing to the desired outcome for the business rather than simply continuing to do what they've always done.
 OKRs are NOT about performance management but rather focussed on organisational alignment although clearly they are an important input to it.

 One-to-one meetings or check-ins have been the traditional way to keep track of progress on a daily or weekly basis but such meetings may well have action assignments that get lost and are always somewhat disconnected from reviews.
 Goals help you bring all achievements and progress updates together so they can be easily traced and tracked.

 Setting up Goals

 Team Goals should be set before Personal Goals, and are likely to be the most common type of Goal.
-All members of a Team share responsibility for delivery of a Team Goal and it will appear in each member’s Goal Dashboard.
-Only where delivery of a Goal is expressly the responsibility of one person does it make sense for a Personal Goal to be set.
+All members of a Team share responsibility for the delivery of a Team Goal and it will appear in each member’s Goal Dashboard.
+Only where the delivery of a Goal is expressly the responsibility of one person does it make sense for a Personal Goal to be set.
 Note that it is possible for a Personal Goal to be shared with other individuals to cover specific circumstances requiring this, but the normal approach is to focus on Team Goals with Personal Goals owned by an individual.

-Goal alignment is the key to deriving value from Goals, since momentum in an organisation comes from seeing how everyone is contributing to each other’s success which in turn results in the success of the overall group.
+Goal alignment is the key to deriving value from Goals since momentum in an organisation comes from seeing how everyone is contributing to each other’s success which in turn results in the success of the overall group.